 –Jon Bishop, MBA student

 MBA 622 – Organizational Behavior & Communication

 This course is designed to explore behavior in the modern business world from a professional ethical perspective.
 Particular current issues will form the basis of discussion and analysis.
 During the course, students will study ethics as a discipline and will explore it with an emphasis on the modern business environment.
 Cases and presentations will be used to provide a better understanding of concepts and principles that determine managerial ethics in real-life situations.
 This course will explore the application of moral theory to management decision-making with special emphasis on the Catholic moral tradition in adherence to Ex Corde Ecclesiae (1990).

 In this course, students examine essential management, organizational behavior and communication theories.
 Topics include motivation, conflict management and resolution, groups and teams, and communication.
 This course is designed to explore how these elements impact the practical application of behavioral science theories with respect to solving complex management problems in a diverse, global environment.

-Online MBA in Management Program - Careers and Outcomes
+Online MBA-Management Track - Careers and Outcomes

 According to U.S. News and World Report, jobs for MBA graduates in the management field include:

 - Information systems management

 - Marketing and/or financial management

 Positions Walsh University graduates have held include: